Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 "You rolled in shit, Yan.
 I’m not going to pretend like I can tell you what to do, but I will absolutely not welcome you into my home if you don’t get clean."

-"…Fine."
+"...Fine."
 This time he was a bit more diligent with his crest.
 Good thing they had a decent multi-purpose soap on hand.
 Explaining the difference between soap, shampoo, and conditioner would have been a trip into one of the lower circles of Hell.
 The really cold one.

 Hoeff showed off his unexpectedly thoughtful side again when the towels turned out to be warm.
 Or maybe that was just because he’d left them next to the heaters.
 With him it was often hard to tell.